Skip to content

 mkdir -p /mnt/boot/efi

-This step downloads and installs the core Arch Linux packages into your mounted root partition.
-The pacstrap tool is Arch’s equivalent of running an installer, but it is transparent: you can see exactly which packages it installs.
+With the partitions mounted, pacstrap can download and install the core Arch Linux packages directly to your mounted root.
+The installation is transparent: you can see exactly which packages it installs and why.

 Terminal window